 Compensation Specialists in the United States take home approximately $57K per year on average.
 Geography and tenure each impact pay for this group, with the former having the largest influence.
 Medical and dental coverage is claimed by a large number, and a fair number earn vision coverage.
 Men are in the minority of survey respondents, with female Compensation Specialists making up 74 percent.
 Job satisfaction is high and work is enjoyable for most Compensation Specialists.
-This report is based on responses to the PayScale salary survey.

 Job Description for Compensation Specialist